UnforeseenOcean/RagnarockLayerApp/public/readme-protocol.md

 ```
 {"event": "ComboLost", "data": {"lostAt":"0.616667"}}
 ```
 Aw shucks, I lost the combo.
-As you can see, `lostAt` contains the timing delta from the ideal time to hit the notes.
+As you can see, `lostAt` contains the combo value when you lost your combo.
 ```
 {"event": "DrumHit", "data": {"intensity":0.291987,"hand":"Right"}}
 {"event": "DrumHit", "data": {"intensity":0.582399,"hand":"Left"}}